jbkinney/mavenn/docs/index.rst

 Installation
 --------------

-MAVE-NN has minimal dependencies and is compatible with both Python 2.7 and Python 3.6.
+MAVENN has minimal dependencies and is compatible with both Python 2.7 and Python 3.6.
-The code for MAVE-NN is available on `GitHub <https://github.com/jbkinney/mavenn>`_ under an MIT open source license. mavenn can be installed from `PyPI <https://pypi.org/project/logomaker/>`_ using the ``pip`` package manager by executing the following at the commandline: ::
+The code for MAVENN is available on `GitHub <https://github.com/jbkinney/mavenn>`_ under an MIT open source license. mavenn can be installed from `PyPI <https://pypi.org/project/logomaker/>`_ using the ``pip`` package manager by executing the following at the commandline: ::

     pip install mavenn